-Rights of the Accused: the individual accused of sexual assault is entitled to due process and will be given notice and the opportunity to respond to the allegation made against him/ her.
-The individual can seek representation and is entitled information about the campus policy on sexual assault and the procedures that will be followed to address the issues.
+Alta Bates Medical Center, Emergency: 204-1303 2450 Ashby Avenue, Berkeley opportunity to respond to the allegation made against him/her.
+The individual can seek representation and is entitled infomation about the campus policy on sexual assault and the procedures that will be followed to address the issues.
 If disciplinary action is taken, the person may appeal the action as set forth in the relevant sections of the Student Handbook, Faculty Handbook or Staff Handbook.